Jermaine0Forbes/Laravel-How-To/readme.md

 ## Errors
 - [The bootstrap/cache directory must be present and writable][boot-error]
 - [The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths][cipher-error]
+- [The stream or file "path/to/file" could not be opened: failed to open stream: Permission denied][per-err]

 ## Other
 - [how to add wysiwyg editor in laravel][wysiwyg]